StockNews.com Upgrades B2Gold (NYSEAMERICAN:BTG) to “Strong-Buy”

-B2Gold (NYSEAMERICAN:BTG – Get Rating) (TSE:BTO) was upgraded by equities researchers at StockNews.com from a “buy” rating to a “strong-buy” rating in a note issued to investors on Thursday.
+B2Gold (NYSEAMERICAN:BTG – Get Rating) (TSE:BTO) was upgraded by equities research analysts at StockNews.com from a “buy” rating to a “strong-buy” rating in a note issued to investors on Sunday.

 B2Gold Price Performance